 The name of an episode from Water Margin.
 Will add more details when I've looked into it. https://wenku.baidu.com/view/0e5b4bb751e79b896802265e.html↩

-The actual word here is 气候, which means "climate" or "environs", but “changing with the weather" is good English and more readily understandable, so I’ve used “weather” here.↩
+The actual word here is 气候, which means "climate" or "environs", but I've used "weather" instead, because "changing with the weather" is an English idiom that's readily understandable.↩

 The "eight-legged essay" was the format used in parts of the Ming and Qing imperial examination.
 Essays written in this style were famously stilted and stereotypical, for word count, rhyme scheme, and sentence patterns were all strictly regulated.↩